-All vendors accept cash and market tokens.
+All vendors accept cash and market tokens, and most of our vendors accept credit/debit cards directly.
 Tokens may be purchased at the market information tent using debit, credit, or SNAP/EBT cards.
-SNAP purchases for eligible foods up to $10 per person per week will be matched, with support from the First Parish Jones Partnership Fund.
+SNAP purchases for eligible foods up to $10 per person per week will be matched, with support from our sponsors, and individual donations from our customers.

 Non-profits: Guidelines for users of non-profit "tables"